jjwall/jjwall.github.io/writings/blog/2025/reclaiming-my-scottish-soul.md

 </p>

 This Wallace Sigil evokes to me similar energy from the Sigils of the Pure-Spirited Beautiful Girl Demons that inspired the art for some of my video game projects in both [Bune](/art/commissions/2023/bune.html) and [Belial](/art/commissions/2023/belial.html).

+> "The old blood burns with new fire."

 I suppose this explains why my blood boils red—as I’m the great, great grand-nephew of a True Demon.